amspector100/amspector100.github.io/_posts/2018-09-17-introduction.md

 - I'm thinking that I'll then talk about some non-parametric methods related to kernel density estimators - if you've heard of KNN-nearest neighbor classifiers/regression, that's a
-- Lastly, I'll spend a while talking about more sophisticated supervised deep learning techniques.
+- Lastly, I'll spend a while talking about more sophisticated deep learning techniques.

-you might find handy below.
-This is meant less as a standalone post, and more as a running repository where you can check on bits of terminology which I might have glossed over too quickly.

-# Lastly...
+# Contact Me!

 I'm always learning, and I'm sure I will make mistakes in the blog.
 If you find inaccuracies in my posts, please let me know either by [opening an issue on